robOcity/ai-course/assignments/week-4-finding-the-zebras-house.md

 - Milk is drunk in the middle house.

-**Post:** Discuss different representations of this problem as a CSP.
-Why would one prefer one representation over another?
+**Post:** Post your solution to the Assignmetnts folder as a PDF file.
+Make sure to include your name on it.